Student Handbook

 Unless a student is seriously ill they should remain in school.
 Every effort should be made to schedule appointments outside of school hours.
 In the event that a student is checked out the following procedures must be followed:

-- We ask that students be checked out BEFORE 2:00 p.m. when possible.
+⦁ We ask that students be checked out BEFORE 2:00 p.m.

 Textbooks

 All textbooks at MJH are the property of the St. Tammany Parish School System.
 Textbooks are checked in and out through the library.
-Any loss or damage will result in a monetary fine.
+Any lost or damaged will result in a monetary fine payable on MyPaymentsPlus.
 If a textbook is lost, the student must pay the original price for it before he/she will be issued a new textbook.
 Writing in a textbook constitutes damage to it.
 Many new textbooks cost in excess of $50.00, so extra care should be taken upon issue.
 The student should check the textbook for damage and notify the teacher of any damage found upon issuance.
-Most textbooks have an online version for all students to access through Moodle.
+Most textbooks have an online version for all students to access.

 Transfer of Students

 Students who are leaving MJH to attend another school during the school year must go through the proper clearance procedure in the front office.
 This begins with the parent/guardian notifying the office that a transfer will occur.
-One of our school secretaries will give the student the necessary forms to be completed.
+One of our school secretaries will give the parent/guardian the necessary forms to be completed.
 Please give a minimum of three days to complete the process.
-All fines and fees must be paid and all textbooks must be checked in before a student can be properly cleared.
+All fines and fees must be paid and all textbooks, Chromebook, and charger must be checked in before a student can be properly cleared.
+If it is the end of the school year and you will not be attending Mandeville Junior High the following year, please let the office know.

 Transportation